The Test House of Choice for Security Products

 The scheme has close ties with a number of constabularies and insurers who provide regular information regarding the methods of theft and the tools utilised by criminals in their areas.
 This helps to maintain up to date specifications and means security products can be assessed in the light of the risk they are likely to encounter when in use.
 Now products are tested by a highly motivated team of professional locksmiths under the direction of a small board of directors who meet on a regular basis to administer the scheme and move the process forward in keeping with modern theft methods.

 Sold Secure’s only source of income is from the fees it levies to undertake its work.
-However, as the company does not have to pay dividends to shareholders it is able to offer its services at very competitive rates.
+However, as the company is non profit distributing it is able to offer its services at very competitive rates.
 All surplus income is reinvested in crime prevention.

 Manufacturers and suppliers can apply to have their products approved by Sold Secure.
 Products which have been satisfactorily assessed may bear the Sold Secure Quality Mark.
 Information on these approved products is circulated by Sold Secure to crime prevention officers, insurance companies, the media, the Home Office and the public, and is available free to those who require it.